swiftly-solution/documentation/docgen/output/events/gameevents/onbreakbreakable.md

 ---

 # OnBreakBreakable
-This event is triggered when break_breakable is triggered
+This event is triggered when break_breakable is triggered.
 ::: tabs
 @tab Lua
 ```lua